Skip to content

 plt.show()

 !!! warning For patch and microstrip feeds, treat this lumped-port S11 result as a diagnostic workflow, not yet as the canonical public validation path.
-The currently best-validated path for this tutorial is the current-source + Harminv resonance workflow above.
+The current recommended path for this tutorial is the current-source + Harminv resonance workflow above.

 QuantityValue